JockeHTML/portfolio/README.md

 My first portfolio website, some info about myself and a few projects.
+Made with React.